The Pearl Fertility Kit comes with 2-3 types of hormonal testing strips, testing levels of:

-FSH stands for follicle stimulating hormone and is one of the most important hormones in the female reproductive system.
-Its main functions are to control both- your menstrual cycle and the release of eggs from your ovaries (ovulation): At the beginning of each cycle, FSH signals the ovaries to start follicle growth- with each follicle containing an egg.
-The growing follicle then produces estrogen to prepare the uterus for pregnancy.
-Increased estrogen on the other hand, leads to a sudden rise in LH- levels.
-Before the Fertile Window opens, FSH decreases.
+FSH, or follicle stimulating hormone, is one of your most important hormones because it controls both menstrual cycle and ovulation.
+At the beginning of each cycle, FSH signals the ovaries to start follicle growth.
+Each follicle contains an egg, and the growing follicle then produces estrogen to prepare the uterus for pregnancy.
+Increased estrogen then leads to a sudden rise in LH- levels.

 LH, or luteinizing hormone, regulates the function of the ovaries.
 For the first two weeks of the menstrual cycle, LH stimulates the ovarian follicles that produce estrogen.

 Around day 14 of the cycle, LH levels rise, and ovarian follicles tear to release a mature egg from the ovary.
 This process is known as ovulation, the process by which the egg travels down the oviduct where it then can then be fertilized.
 If fertilization has taken place, LH causes progesterone levels to increase, and this hormone prepares the uterus for pregnancy.
 A balanced level of LH is key to causing and maintaining fertility.